-Ever felt like you should negotiate a pay raise?
-I mean, who doesn’t like more money, especially when you know the market is paying higher elsewhere (or, dare we say, within the same company)?
+Feel like you should negotiate a pay raise?
+I mean, who doesn't like more money, especially when you know the market is paying higher elsewhere (or even within the same company)?

 Know you're worth more, but afraid to ask for a salary increase?
 Women are the worst at this!